 What Is Cinnamon Good For?
 9 Uses You Didn’t Know About

-Cinnamon can do more than flavor your food.
-The spice can end bug woes, soothe an achy neck, and more.
+Cinnamon can do more than flavor your food and drinks.
+The spice may fight infections, soothe an achy neck, and more.

 What is cinnamon good for?

 Cinnamon works well in all different kinds of recipes and dishes.
-There are more reasons, besides flavor, to use it in your cooking.
-The health benefits of cinnamon are mostly thanks to the antioxidants, according to Hillary Cecere, RDN, a registered dietitian for Eat Clean Bro.
-These powerful antioxidants and polyphenols support overall health by protecting the body from oxidative damage via free radicals which could be harmful, says Malina Malkani, RDN, creator of the Wholitarian Lifestyle.
+However, there are more reasons besides flavor to use it in your cooking.
+There are potential health benefits of cinnamon and those are mostly thanks to antioxidants, according to Hillary Cecere, RDN, a registered dietitian for Eat Clean Bro.
+These antioxidants and polyphenols may support overall health by protecting the body from oxidative damage due to harmful free radicals, says Malina Malkani, RDN, creator of the Wholitarian Lifestyle.

 Is cinnamon good for you?